Harshal7284/CodeAlpha_Task2_Car-price-prediction-model/README.md

 # Car Price Prediction Model 🚗

 An end-to-end Machine Learning web application that predicts the selling price of used cars based on historical sales data.
-Theapplication uses a Linear Regression model trained on various car features and provides a clean, interactive web interface for users to get instant price estimates.
+The application uses a Linear Regression model trained on various car features and provides a clean, interactive web interface for users to get instant price estimates.

 ## 📂 Project Structure